 You can apply this diversification message to your portfolio, as well.
 The U.S. stock market represents about 40% of the global market.
 It would follow that a globally diversified equity portfolio would include a similar representation.
 However, most people focus their portfolios on investments based in their home country.

-“Past (recent) performance predicts future results.”
+“Recent performance predicts future results.”
 Unfortunately, recent history tends to exert a bit too much influence on our decisions.
-When the stock market or a specific investment you’re evaluating has rocketed up for the last couple years, you decide the trend will continue.
+When the stock market or a specific investment you’re evaluating has rocketed up for the last couple years, you might decide the trend will continue.
 On the other end of the spectrum, poor recent performance could deter you from building or maintaining what would otherwise be a sound portfolio or investment decision.

 “Don’t miss out.”
 Our fear of missing out on a good market can lead us astray.
 When that little old CD-investing lady walked into my office with a desire to buy technology stocks — her first venture into the stock market — I should have known things were about to turn.
 The herd was heading over the cliff!
 Don’t let the miss-out message throw you off course.

-If you start to hear some of these messages, it could be a great time to work with an advisor to construct – and stick with – a plan that reflects your life stage and your financial goals.
+If you start to hear some of these messages, it could be a great time to work with an advisor to construct – and stick with – a strategy that reflects your life stage and your financial goals.